fpc/FPCSource/tests/readme.txt

                    the right of the equal sign is the expected exit code from compiler, followed by an optional note.
 Will not be logged as a bug.
+EXPECTMSGS.........A comma separated list of message IDs (see -vq) which the
+                   compiler is expected to print during execution.
+If at least one is not printed then this is considered an error.
+                   Note: implicitly adds the -vq option for compilation.
 QUICKTEST..........If set, only tests without package dependencies are executed WPOPARAS...........Parameters to be added after -OW/-Ow to perform whole
                    program optimization tests